ethereum/eth-wiki/roadmap/istanbul.md

 - Pairing operations are introduced
 - Different ABI due to variable parameter length

-There were [no supporting arguments in a recent discussion](https://gitter.im/ethereum/AllCoreDevs?at=5cf52f58ff3f016baa9a64c7) for 1829, and 1962 is progressing well.
+There were [no supporting arguments in a recent discussion](https://gitter.im/ethereum/AllCoreDevs?at=5cf52f58ff3f016baa9a64c7) for 1829, and 1962 is progressing well, so 1829 will not be needed.
 1962 requires either 1109 or 2046 to make calls economically viable (see below).

 **How to define a precompile? (address range with 1352 vs client-based lists of known precompiles)**